insected/bobbae_gcp-wiki/Storage.md

 ### SSD

 A solid-state drive (SSD) is a solid-state storage device that uses integrated circuit assemblies to store data persistently, typically using flash memory, and functioning as secondary storage in the hierarchy of computer storage.
-It is also sometimes called a solid-state device or a solid-state disk even though SSDs lack the physical spinning disks and movable read–write heads used in hard disk drives (HDDs) and floppy disks.
+SSDs lack the physical spinning disks and movable read–write heads used in hard disk drives (HDDs) and floppy disks.

 https://www.pcmag.com/news/ssd-vs-hdd-whats-the-difference

 ### SAN

 A storage area network (SAN) or storage network is a computer network which provides access to consolidated, block-level data storage.
-SANs are primarily used to access data storage devices, such as disk arrays and tape libraries from servers so that the devices appear to the operating system as direct-attached storage.
 A SAN typically is a dedicated network of storage devices not accessible through the local area network (LAN).

 https://www.snia.org/education/storage_networking_primer/san/what_san